GaragePixel/Public-drafts-in-Mx2/fox/doc/character_analysis.md

 ---

 ### Purpose
 This document provides a comprehensive analysis of the characters and their roles within the narrative.
-It integrates mentions and character arcs from the repository (excluding `ep2`), exploring their thematic significance, relationships, and interactions.
+It integrates mentions and character arcs from the repository, exploring their thematic significance, relationships, and interactions.

 ---

 ### Character Profiles

 #### **1. Katsuo**
-- **Dual Identities**: Katsuo assumes both human boy and green-glasses girl forms, leveraging illusions to navigate human society while fulfilling his yokai mission.
+- **Triple Identities**: Katsuo assumes both its natural form as a kitsune, human boy and green-glasses girl forms, leveraging illusions to navigate human society while fulfilling his yokai mission.
 - **Relationships**:
 	- **Hikari**: Establishes deep emotional connections, with Hikari serving as a unique bridge between his human and yokai identities.
 	- **Megumi**: A complex dynamic where Megumi’s possessiveness creates tension.